darius/cant/README.md

 or, lambda: the germinal object.
 So object-oriented, it'll turn your stomach!

-Running, for the moment, on Gambit-Scheme.
+Running, for the moment, on [Chez Scheme](https://github.com/cisco/ChezScheme).
 You can try it out with:

-$ gsi testme.scm
+$ scheme --script testme.scm

-## The motivation, roughly
+## The motive, roughly

 I gave up waiting for so much of what I enjoyed in [E](http://erights.org/) to appear again together in a popular